joeldrapper/literal_enums/README.md

 end
 ```

-Given the above definition, we can transition from one state to another by calling `>>` with the newly desired state.
+We can transition from one state to another by calling `>>` on one state with the new state.
 This will raise a `LiteralEnums::TransitionError` if the transition is invalid.

 ```ruby
 State::Pending >> State::Approved # returns State::Approved.